Qeshm Island in Iran

-Qeshm Island, in Hormozgan province, is the largest island in the waters of the Persian Gulf.
+Qeshm Island, in Hormozgan province, Iran, is the largest island in the waters of the Persian Gulf.
 We have always heard a lot about the unique beauties and features of this island.
 The countless attractions have made Qeshm one of the most important tourist destinations in Iran.
 It is located in the Strait of Hormuz and has long belonged to Iran.
-With its pristine and beautiful nature, together with its history dating back to the Sassanid era, has made this southern island a popular tourist destination for many Iranians and foreign tourists.
+Its pristine and beautiful nature, together with its history dating back to the Sassanid era, has made this southern island a popular tourist destination for many Iranians and foreign tourists.

-The island has a rich wildlife, various birds, reptiles, dolphins and turtles can be seen in this area.
+The island has rich wildlife; various birds, reptiles, dolphins, and turtles can be seen in this area.
 In Qeshm Island, zoo geographical areas of Palearctic and Oriental, and phytogeographical areas of Afro-tropical, Oriental and Eurasian face each other, creating a huge diversity of animals and plants.
 Qeshm Island UNESCO Global Geopark has three cities and 57 villages.
 Qeshm culture is based on untouched nature and its geological heritage.
 Based on geology and the discovery of fossils found off the coast, it has been estimated that the oldest human settlement in this area is about 40,000 years old.

 According to archeological research, the island’s residents were famous merchants and businessmen in ancient Iran, especially during the Sassanid period.
-Business stretched to the Far East, the west coast of the Indian subcontinent, the southern shores of the Persian Gulf and especially the east coast of Africa.
+Business stretched to the Far East, the west coast of the Indian subcontinent, the southern shores of the Persian Gulf, and especially the east coast of Africa.
 During the Sassanid era, this region was prosperous and affluent.
 Trading continued during the Islamic era.
-According to anthropological observations, some of the cultural artifacts, clothing, or music found on the island are rooted in African and Indian cultures.
+According to anthropological observations, some of the cultural artifacts, clothing, and music found on the island are rooted in African and Indian cultures.
 Qeshm Island, according to the Cassell’s Bible, is a hypothetical site of the Garden of Eden.